vipranarayan14/samsaadhanii-concordance/notes.md

     - Instant: Filters as you type.
     - Compound: Each keyword (space-seperated) makes the results more specific.
     - Any encoding: Currently - WX/ITRANS/Deva
+    - (New) Results highlighted.
+    - (New) Searches all fields - dhatu/meaning/gana/padi/it and vritti numbers.
-    - Stricks to top when scrolled.
+    - Sticks to top when scrolled.
 - Sort
     - Sort by dhatu, artha or gana.
     - Sort happens on the client-side.